 3. Your kitchen cupboards have compartments

-One essential of any organised home is an organized kitchen.
+One essential element of ensuring your home is organized is by organizing your kitchen.
 And what is the best way to get an organized (and functional) kitchen?
 Add extra compartments to your kitchen cupboards.
 That’s right it’s as simple as that.

 Bonus pro tip: dedicate a separate cupboard for all your pantry essentials – if you’re short on space then this can purely be a separate drawer if need be.
 Organization is all about creativity & improvisation.

-As a professional organiser I don’t plan what I do in advance as I know once I am in knees deep in a job I will no doubt change things around as I go.
+As a professional organiser, I don’t plan what I do in advance as I know once I am knee-deep in a job I will no doubt change things around as I go.
 And this is the beauty of any organizing project.
 Take it easy and have fun.

 Related post: 9 easy room hacks for small living spaces